EtEsWieEtEs/myT40-PLC/README.md

 Now it is working and I provide the actualized description for V2.9 M41.

 But in the meanwhile I added a hardware watchdog based on TSP3431 in a VSON-8 package and I placed all bus signals on the first inner layer to free the place for.
+I added as well a delay for the external watchdog and flipped CAN1 with CAN2 at the connectors to make optionally OTA possible.
-Now it is working and I provide the actualized description for the very very final version V3.0 M42 as prototyp-final-5.
+Now it is working and I provide the actualized description for the very very final version V3.2 M43 as prototyp-final V5.
-I have to think about some details and will publish this M42 later.
+Here now are the details for V5.

 There are some things to do like translation of documentation into English or Spanish, perhaps in next winter.
 So feel free and be inspired.